software-mansion/react-native-reanimated/docs/docs/fundamentals/web-support.md

 ## Web without a Babel plugin

-As of Reanimated `2.15`, the Babel plugin (`react-native-reanimated/plugin`) is optional on Web.
+As of Reanimated `2.15`, the Babel plugin (`react-native-reanimated/plugin`) is optional on Web, with some additional configuration.

+Reanimated hooks all accept optional dependency arrays.
+Under the hood, the Reanimated Babel plugin inserts these for you.

-In order to use Reanimated on Web without a Babel/SWC plugin, you need to pass a dependency array whenever you use one of the following Reanimated hooks:
+In order to use Reanimated without a Babel/SWC plugin, you need to explicitly pass the dependency array whenever you use a Reanimated hook.

+Passing a dependency array is valid on both Web and native.
+Adding them will not negatively impact iOS or Android.

+Make sure the following hooks have a dependency array as the last argument:

 - `useDerivedValue`
 - `useAnimatedStyle`